 These days, as a part time virtual worker, I’m only on site a couple of times a year.
 I wear a pantsuit, or nice pants and a nice jacket/sweater.
 Of the clients I do see in person, most are casual all the time – the people I work with are often in jeans – and one is somewhere between formal and business casual, except on Fridays.

 When I’m working from home, I may be on a conference call wearing a robe and PJ’s, or workout clothes, or complete grubs.
-But I 20170624_173950sure know how to do professional – if not chic – when called upon.
+But I sure know how to do professional – if not chic – when called upon.

 All this said, I didn’t know what to make of the clothing that I saw the other day in Marshall’s, hung on a rack marked “Professional Chic.”